 The key is whenever you think you have something new to post, try posting it as your simplest existing post type, which are likely just notes, maybe with tags, e.g. what User:Waterpigs.co.uk does with steps, and User:Sandeep.io does with tags as well.
 Then document here on the wiki why/how that doesn't work if you run into problems.

-One reason why re-using an existing post type might "not work" is that you really want to present it differently, provide a specific UX for a particular kind of posts differently from any existing post type.
+One reason why re-using an existing post type might "not work" is that you really want to present it differently, provide a specific UX for a particular type of posts differently from any existing post type.
 This is the *primary* reason that should drive any desire to create new post types.

 If there's no reason to present a different UX, then you likely shouldn't be thinking about a new post type.